Women and security sector reform

 One of the best strategies to be used for the daily safety of women, girls and boys, is the qualitative transformation of institutions, policies and people responsible for collective and individual security – under the theme “Security Sector Reform, SSR”.

-In this respect, the UN international research and training institute for Women’s Progress (UN-INSTRAW) http://www.un-instraw.org/defines SSR as the “transformation of security institutions or systems (including the Government, the troops, the police, intelligence services, judiciary and criminal systems, etc.) in order to get them to play an effective, legitimate, democratic and responsible role in providing security to individuals and communities”.
+In this respect, the UN International Research and Training Institute for Women’s Progress (UN-INSTRAW) defines SSR as the “transformation of security institutions or systems (including the Government, the troops, the police, intelligence services, judiciary and criminal systems, etc.) in order to get them to play an effective, legitimate, democratic and responsible role in providing security to individuals and communities”.

-To this end, MONUC Gender office, in partnership with the Congolese National Police (PNC) and the UN Civilian Police (UNPOL) contribute their expertise to the work of the PNC Joint Follow-Up Committee and of the Work Group for Child Protection and fight against Sexual Violence.
+In this regard, MONUSCO Gender office, in partnership with the Congolese National Police (PNC) and the UN Civilian Police (UNPOL) contribute their expertise to the work of the PNC Joint Follow-Up Committee and of the Work Group for Child Protection and fight against Sexual Violence.
 Gender Office therefore ensures capacity-building and sensitization of security staff in aspects relating to gender and special treatment for gender-based victims.
-Moreover, Gender Office works in collaboration with MONUC Force Commander’s Office in incorporating the gender issue into the training programme for MILOBS, contingents and military administrative staff.
+Moreover, the Gender Office works in collaboration with MONUSCO Force Commander’s Office in incorporating gender considerations into the training programme for MILOBS, contingents and military administrative staff.
 This collaboration includes efforts for the integration of gender into the training programmes for FARDC.
 The key objective envisaged in both cases is to reinforce women’s representation/participation within PNC and FARDC and to improve overall working conditions.

-Surveys made by Gender office on women’s status within PNC have led to a better understanding of the obstacles and challenges confronting women within the police force.
-Gender office also continues to provide its technical support to the development of training programmes and updating of PNC-specific modules.
-As highlighted by UN Secretary-General’s report on the Resolution 1325 of 16 September 2000, MONUC Gender office encourages the incorporation of the gender perspective into the draft law for the PNC at national and provincial levels, with a quota of 30% of positions reserved for women.
+Surveys made by the Gender office on women’s status within PNC have led to a better understanding of the obstacles and challenges confronting women within the police force.
+The Gender office also continues to provide its technical support to the development of training programmes and updating of PNC-specific modules.
+As highlighted by UN Secretary-General’s report on the Resolution 1325 of 16 September 2000, MONUSCO Gender office encourages the incorporation of the gender perspectives into the draft law for the PNC at national and provincial levels, with a quota of 30% of positions reserved for women.

 Women in the DRC Constitution

-Gender office ensures, in collaboration with its partners, that the gender dimension is integrated into draft laws before they are enacted.
+The Gender office ensures, in collaboration with its partners, that gender perspectives are integrated into draft laws before they are enacted.

-Likewise, the law on voters’ identification and registration took into account the gender perspective and the draft Constitution also ensured that Congolese women fully participate like any other citizen.
+Likewise, the law on voters’ identification and registration took into account the gender considerations and the draft Constitution also ensured that Congolese women fully participate in the electoral process like any other citizen.